damurdock/CooCo/readme.md

 CooCo is a very lightweight program, and only uses the standard Python libraries.
 The only requirement is Python 2.7.x.

 ## How do I use it?
-In the following examples, make sure you're in the same directory as the CooCo binary and that it can be executed, or use .\cooco.py or python cooco.py.
+In the following examples, use "./cooco.py" or "python cooco.py" as per your platform.
 ### To convert one file
 ```
 cooco \path\to\file.txt -o \path\to\output.txt